WHAT IS OPEN CITY DOCS?

 Since 2014, Open City Docs School has been running short courses covering documentary from all angles; from film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.

 The school also runs an MA in Ethnographic and Documentary Film Practice and an MFA in Creative Documentary as part of the UCL Anthropology department.
 The course offers a choice of four pathways or strands through the MA: Cinematic Non-Fiction, Broadcast Documentary, Cinematic Reportage and Immersive Factual Storytelling (VR/AR).
-All four of these unique programmes build on the experience in professional-standard technical training that the Open City Docs School has built up as well as the world-class strengths in social science research at UCL.
+All of these unique programmes build on the experience in professional-standard technical training that the Open City Docs School has built up as well as the world-class strengths in social science research at UCL.